Skip to main content

 Why All Professional Cooks Use Kosher Salt

-At Purple Café, a 200+ cover restaurant where I worked for 6 years, Diamond Crystal Kosher Salt was the only salt we used.
+In professional kitchens, Diamond Crystal Kosher Salt is often the only salt used.
 Cases of it delivered monthly.
-Every station had a container within reach.
+Every station has a container within reach.
 Why?
 Because when you're seasoning hundreds of plates per service, you need salt that's predictable, fast to pinch, and clean-tasting every single time.

 But why do professional cooks consistently reach for kosher salt over table salt, sea salt, or fancy finishing salts?
 And what makes brands like Diamond Crystal Kosher Salt the industry standard?